 - Prescribing medications.

 PAs may work in clinical or hospital settings, although they may be found in rural doctors’ offices, the military, and specialty medical facilities.
+In some facilities, PAs operate fairly autonomously, serving as a direct care provider.
+In other healthcare settings, PAs work closely with others as part of a team which may consist of health technicians, nurses and nurse practitioners, and physicians.

 How Do I Become a Physician Assistant?

 Physician assistants (PAs) such as Karl Anthony Simon, MBAS PA-C are required to complete an undergraduate degree, then complete a master’s level degree from an accredited PA training program.
 These programs are accredited by an organization called the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+These rigorous programs are designed with similar coursework and experiences as nursing school or medical school, giving students a broad exposure to the principles and practices of healthcare delivery.

 Training in a PA program typically takes two years, although specialization in a particular medical field may require additional training.
+Specialty training, such as in orthopedics, general medicine, surgery, or sports medicine, typically takes one to two years and may require extensive hands-on clinical experience in addition to classroom work.

 To achieve certification and licensure as a PA-C, all 50 states and the District of Columbia require PA candidates to pass the Physician Assistant National Certifying Examination, known as PANCE.

 This exam is administered by the National Commission on Certification of Physician Assistants (NCCPA).
 A PA must renew his or her certification every 10 years, and must complete a minimum of 100 continuing education hours every two years in order to maintain licensure and to qualify for recertification.
 In other words, PAs like Anthony Simon are continually exposed to new medical information and practices, ultimately making them a critical and important part of the healthcare delivery model.
+Continuing education is an important part of medical care across disciplines, allowing participants to gain exposure to emerging diagnostic and treatment methods designed to improve patient lives.

 How Much Does a PA Make?